 - 1 tablespoon roasted pine nuts, optional

-- 1/2 teaspoon himalayan salt, or to taste
+- good pinch of himalayan salt, or to taste

 Place all ingredients in food processor and blend until desired consistency.
 Taste for flavor adding anything here and there that you like….garlic, lemon, salt, cumin.
 Depending on the size of your lemons or how many you used, you may like to add the extra 2 tablespoons of water for slightly thinner consistency.
 I used all the water for the recipe pictured here.